Dr Stephen Allen

 Sheffield University Management School

-Stephen is a lecturer in the Work, Employment, People and Organisations Division and a member of the Institute of Work Psychology.
+Stephen is a lecturer in the Work, Employment and Organisations Group and a member of the Organisation Studies research cluster

 Before joining Sheffield University Management School in 2018, he was a lecturer at Hull University Business School (2014-2018), and previously at Lancaster University Management School (having completed his PhD there in 2012).

 Prior to his academic career, he held roles at a range of organisations from new business start-ups to large international companies.

 By working at the intersections of ideas about sustainability, reflexivity and leadership his interdisciplinary research explores how people make sense of and attempt to organise for socio-ecological sustainabilities.

 The focus of his recently published work includes:

 - exploring how sustainability became translated into actions at a major urban regeneration project

 - developing a more complex and nuanced understanding of scale in relation to sustainable organising

 - offering new approaches to sustainability in management education; considering ethical forms of organising that help to foster inclusivity and equality